-And although at first hand it looks like The Bitcoin Lightning Network will take away the fee-based income source, that’s not really the case.
+And although it looks like The Bitcoin Lightning Network will take away the fee-based income source, that’s not the case.

-So, to make BTC friendly to the casual users, a small $50 transaction can take place off-chain.
-After 10 transactions the channel can be closed at a less busy time and broadcast $500 with a small fee.
+To make BTC friendly to casual users, a small $50 transaction can take place off-chain.
+After 10 transactions, the channel can be closed at a less busy time and broadcast for $500 with a small fee.

 Pros and Cons

-The Lightning Network is not perfect, but it comes to solve the scalability issue that most cryptocurrencies currently face.
+The Lightning Network is not perfect, but it solves the scalability issue that most cryptocurrencies currently face.

-The fees are considerably smaller on the Lightning Network, allowing Bitcoin to be used for casual small spendings.
+The fees are considerably smaller on the Lightning Network, allowing users to use Bitcoin for small casual spendings.

-The instant transactions brought by the Lightning Network’s direct channels are meant to help users settle transfers at the same moment without awaiting confirmation for the smallest spendings.
+The instant transactions brought by the Lightning Network’s direct channels will help users settle transfers simultaneously without awaiting confirmation for the smallest spendings.

 The insane scalability proposed by the Lightning Network supposes that the Lightning Network will be able to handle heights of at least 1 million transactions per second.

-The Lightning Network is not operational.
-Although the mainnet was launched in 2018, it’s still buggy and is used only by some advanced users.
+The Lightning Network has code vulnerabilities.
+Although the mainnet was launched in 2018, it’s still buggy and can be intimidating for the average BTC holder.

 The complexity of channels can get overwhelming.
 If you do not open a direct channel to another user but use intermediary channels, you will obtain a route formed by several routing nodes.
 Although you chose the route, the fees still pile up, and sometimes it can feel more expensive using the Lightning Network than the main blockchain.